 Should any dispute or claim arise out of or in connection with this agreement or the Engagement, we and you will attempt to resolve the dispute or claim in good faith in the first instance by negotiation.
 If such negotiation is unsuccessful, we and you may agree to seek to resolve the dispute or claim by mediation.
 If it is not possible to resolve the dispute or claim by negotiation or mediation, then it may be dealt with by legal proceedings or arbitration as provided below.

-In relation to any legal action or proceedings arising out of or in connection with this agreement or the Engagement (whether contractual or non-contractual obligations), or the formation, breach, termination or invalidity thereof, (“Proceedings”) shall be exclusively and finally settled by arbitration to be conducted by a single arbitrator in accordance with the rules of the International Chamber of Commerce (ICC).
-The seat of arbitration shall be Abu Dhabi Global Market (ADGM), Abu Dhabi, United Arab Emirates.
-Hearings shall be held in Abu Dhabi, United Arab Emirates.
-The arbitrator shall be appointed by the ICC in accordance with its rules.
+In relation to any legal action or proceedings arising out of or in connection with this agreement or the Engagement (whether contractual or non-contractual obligations), or the formation, breach, termination, or invalidity thereof, (“Proceedings”) shall be exclusively and finally settled by arbitration to be conducted by a single arbitrator in accordance with the rules of the Saudi Centre for Commercial Arbitration.
+The seat of arbitration shall be in Jeddah, Kingdom of Saudi Arabia.
+Hearings shall be held in Jeddah, Kingdom of Saudi Arabia.
+The language of the Arbitration shall be the English language.
+The arbitrator shall be appointed by the Saudi Centre for Commercial Arbitration in accordance with its rules.

 24. Data Protection

 In order for us to provide the services as set out in our Engagement Letter, we will process personal data, which may include sensitive data.
 Processing personal data may include making credit and money laundering checks and storing the results.
 But your personal data will not be held for longer than we consider necessary for the purposes for which it is processed.
 The words “data”, “personal data”, “processing”, and “sensitive personal data” used in this paragraph have the meanings given to them in relevant Saudi data legislation.